JesperBorrePedersen/jels3/README.md

 ### Description

-This repository contains the data, code and supplementary information for our manuscript: _Pedersen, Jesper Borre, Poulsen, Martin Egelund & Felix Riede (xxxx).
+This repository contains the data, code and supplementary information for our manuscript: _Pedersen, Jesper Borre, Poulsen, Martin Egelund & Felix Riede (2022).
 Jels 3, a new Late Paleolithic open-air site in Denmark, sheds light on the pioneer colonization of northern Europe_.

 ### Abstract